wasp-lang/wasp/web/docs/guides/email-auth.md

 You read about our `useAuth` hook in [this section](/docs/language/features#accessing-the-currently-logged-in-user) of the docs.

-In short, you can use the `useAuth` hook in your client code to get the currently logged in user.
+In short, you can use the `useAuth` hook in your client code to get the currently logged-in user.
 If there is no user logged in, it will return `null`.

 ```jsx title="client/pages/Profile.tsx"
 import { useAuth } from '@wasp/auth'